plgd-dev/doc/content/en/architecture/component-overview.md

 ```

 Resource publish request is forwarded to the [Resource Aggregate](#resource-aggregate) which registers a new resource.
 This process makes the resource discoverable.
-The plgd.cloud starts observation of **every successfuly published resource** by sending the [OBSERVE request](https://tools.ietf.org/html/rfc7641#section-1.2).
+The plgd.cloud starts observation of **every successfully published resource** by sending the [OBSERVE request](https://tools.ietf.org/html/rfc7641#section-1.2).
 Each of the received notification from the device is send to the [Resource Aggregate](#resource-aggregate) to record the change.

 As the response to the resource observation request contains actual [representation](https://tools.ietf.org/html/rfc7641#section-1.1), CoAP Gateway doesn't have to pull the data at all.
 Additional responses called [notifications](https://tools.ietf.org/html/rfc7641#section-3.2) are by the device send whenever the representation of the device changes.